mrcordova/Discord-Movies-Bot/README.md

 ## Credits

-CineBot was created by [Your Name Here].
+CineBot was created by MrCordova.
 It uses the [TMDB API](https://www.themoviedb.org/documentation/api) to provide information about the entertainment industry.

 ## License